NETWORKDAYS.INTL

 REMARKS

-* This function replaces the NETWORKDAYS function which had an explicit assumption about weekends.
+* This function replaces the NETWORKDAYS function.

 * This function can be used to calculate holiday entitlement that is based on the number of days worked during a specific period.